Veterans Serving Veterans

 TARRANT COUNTY VETERANS COUNCIL BUZZ

-“Everyone can join in our salute to veterans and first responders who’ve given so much during the pandemic,” notes Parade Chairman Ken Cox.
+“Everyone can join in our salute to Buffalo Soldiers and all military veterans who have, are and will continue to make great contributions,” notes Parade Chairman Ken Cox.
 “Simply visit our website where you can learn how to support, volunteer and take part.

-“Will you consider being part of our celebration?”
+“Will you consider joining this year’s festivities?”
 Cox asks.
 “If you’re not available, please help us spread the word.
-Hope y’all can join our Cowtown salute on Veterans Day!”
+Hope y’all can join our Cowtown salute on Veterans Day 2022.”